s-schizophrene-trio/yatzi/README.md

 +------------+         +-------------+
 ```

-`MainController` is used to build, load and display a screen.
+`MainController` is used to build, load and display a view.
 He is also used to initialize the board logic.

 `ScreenType` is an enum with all available Screens.
 Each `ScreenType` has to be implemented in the `loadScreen` method
 of the `MainController`